 Poor data quality

 One of the biggest reasons for low user adoption is poor data quality.
 A Salesforce implementation is only as good as the data it contains.
-If you don’t have clean or accurate records within Salesforce, then you probably have some relatively easy ways that you can improve Salesforce user adoption at your organization.
+If you don’t have clean or accurate records within Salesforce, you probably have some relatively easy ways to improve Salesforce user adoption at your organization.

-Data migration, from a legacy system to Salesforce, is just one of many scenarios where power users, along with other Salesforce advocates within your organization can make a huge impact.
+Data migration from a legacy system to Salesforce is just one of many scenarios where power users and other Salesforce advocates within your organization can make a huge impact.

-Sales managers and marketing teams, can review the incomplete data, identify their clean data, and generate data quality reports to ensure that the Salesforce migration is a successful one.
+Sales managers and marketing teams can review the incomplete data, identify their clean data, and generate data quality reports to ensure that the Salesforce migration is successful.

-Poor data quality nearly always leads to low Salesforce user adoption, because Salesforce reports will be unreliable.
+Poor data quality leads to low Salesforce user adoption because Salesforce reports will be unreliable.